willis240/willis240.github.io/README.md

 - Finished going through the more in-depth Python tutorial
 - Got a development environment for Python setup in Ubuntu (I previously just had one in Windows)
+- Wrote a Google Doc about goals for the summer

 ## About Me